-As my regular readers know, the past few months have been a whirlwind: Jamaica in June, Paris in July, California/Boston/next Nevada in August.
+The past few months have been a whirlwind: Jamaica in June, Paris in July, California/Boston/Nevada in August.
 I’ve been earning my living entirely from a laptop, barely home before it’s time to leave again.

 “I lived at your house for two weeks before I met you,” my new roommate mentioned the other day.
-He had been living at my house for several weeks before I returned from Paris, saw him in the living room, and greeted him with: “Hey, do you live here?
+When we first met, I saw him in the living room and greeted him with: “Hey, do you live here?
 Me too!”

 This lifestyle is made possible by two things:

 - Outsourcing like a mo’ fo’

 I’ve written a number of posts on the benefits of developing an entrepreneurial mindset – even if you’re an employee, you’ll be more secure in knowing that you could fend for yourself if you needed to.
 And if you’re going to be working from your laptop, even if it’s for another company, you need the motivation and focus of someone who runs their own show.

 But I won’t delve further into that in this post.
 Instead, I want to chat about the second quality, outsourcing – a skill that’s critical regardless of whether you’re an entrepreneur or an employee.

 Like many self-employed people, I’ve always struggled with outsourcing.
 I’m frugal in nature; I dislike paying someone to perform a task that I could do myself.

 But time is more valuable than money.
 That’s not just a cliché.
 The laws of economics support it.
 Time is a finite and scare resource.
 Once spent, it can never be resupplied.
 Money is near-infinite (at least for our purposes) and renewable.

 Limited supply (time) vs. unlimited supply (money).
 The choice is clear.